tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 used at least once).
 Finally, local references cannot be allowed to escape the scope of `runIOL`, as they become invalid before `runIOL` returns.
 This is achieved by constraining its argument to yield an unrestricted value `Unrestricted a`.
-It works even if an exception arises, thanks to the `bracket` inside `runIOL` and the fact that there is no way to catch exceptions in `IOL`.
+Local references are released promptly even if an exception arises, thanks to the `bracket` inside `runIOL` and the fact that there is no way to catch exceptions in `IOL`.

 Admittedly, if exceptions need to be caught, it has to be done by the caller of `runIOL`.
 In our experience, many applications need